ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-wrapper.md

   `fieldComponent` is where the field is inserted.  (`<ng-container #fieldComponent></ng-container>`)

-  > Note: `FieldWrapper` component extends `Field` therefor you can have multiple wrappers attached to one field.
+  > Note: `FieldWrapper` component extends `Field` therefore you can have multiple wrappers attached to one field.
   > Example you can have both a label and validator wrapper.

   2. Register the custom wrapper in `NgModule` declaration: